bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 }
 ```

 The two **@DataField** attributes bind the template elements with the view Java class by their element IDs.
-The **<div>** element with id="projects" declares a class attribute that identifies a special GWT list component we will use to display our Projects list.
+The **&lt;div&gt;** element with id="projects" declares a class attribute that identifies a special GWT list component we will use to display our Projects list.

 The **@EventHandler** method is a click handler for the "New Project" button.
 When the button is clicked, it passes the event on to the Presenter by calling its **newProject()** method.